 But what is the best garage door lubricant?
 Are there any advantages of garage door lubricant?
 The experts at King Door have answers to these questions and more.
-Read on to learn about the best types of garage door lubricants and why you need regular lubrication for your garage door.
+Read on to learn about the best types of garage door lubricants and why you need to regularly lubricate your garage doors.

-Types of Garage Door Lubricants: Silicone or Lithium
+Types of Garage Door Lubricants: Silicone vs. Petroleum

 When lubricating your garage door, you may want to grab your trusty can of WD-40 or a similar product, but this will give you undesirable results.
 These products are penetrating oils, which makes them excellent for cleaning rust and grime off moving components, but that’s where their benefits end.
-When lubricating your garage door, you should use a product made of silicone or lithium.
+When lubricating your garage door, you should use a product with a petroleum base instead of silicone.

-Since white lithium grease adheres well to metal, it’s not going anywhere once you apply it.
+Since white petroleum grease adheres well to metal, it’s not going anywhere once you apply it.
+Petroleum grease cannot soak into the metal, so there will always be a layer of lubrication between the metal parts.
 Avoid overapplying, as this can attract dirt and dust.
-A small amount of white lithium grease goes a long way to having a healthy garage door.
+A small amount of white petroleum grease goes a long way to having a healthy garage door.

 The Best Garage Door Lubricant

-King Door’s lubrication can is the preferred lubricant for Bakersfield, CA residents.
+King Door Heavy-Duty Garage Door/Operator Lubricant and Rust Prevention Spray is the preferred garage door lubrication for Bakersfield, California residents.
 This lubrication can is specifically designed for garage door maintenance.
-The cap is adjustable so you can control the amount of lube you desire and for accurate application.
-You can choose to spray on heavy with a strong beam-like spray or you can spray on medium for broader coverage and lite with minimal mist-like coverage.
-These options help eliminate any unwanted over spray.
+The cap is adjustable so you can control the amount of garage door spray lube you desire and for accurate application.
+You can choose to spray on heavy with a strong beam-like spray, or you can spray on medium for broader coverage and lite with minimal mist-like coverage.
+These options help eliminate any unwanted overspray.

 At King Door, we stay up-to-date on new innovations to continue improving our products.
-When purchasing lubrication, you can be sure that the heavy-duty garage door/operator lubricant and rust prevention spray we carry is the best solution for your garage door.
+When purchasing lubrication, you can be sure that our lubricant and rust prevention spray is the best solution for your garage door.

 How Do You Lubricate a Garage Door?

 - Springs: Your garage door’s springs expand and contract with each use.
-You must lubricate them to keep them from breaking.
+You must lubricate your garage door springs to keep them from breaking and prevent the door from sticking or jamming.
 Locate your garage door springs overhead and lubricate their entire surface.
-Since you want full coverage, the best lubricant for garage door springs may be hand-applied white lithium grease.
+Since you want full coverage, the best lubricant for garage door springs may be hand-applied white petroleum grease.

 - Rollers: Find the rollers on the sides of your garage doors.
 They’re the little metal or plastic wheels that roll through the tracks when the garage door opens and closes.
-Lubricate the metal parts of the rollers, specifically the inside where the wheel bearing sits.
-The bearings may be challenging to lubricate by hand, so silicone spray might be your best option for lubricating garage door rollers.
+Rollers need lubrication to keep the door moving and prevent it from jamming while in motion.
+Lubricate the metal parts of the rollers, specifically the inside where the wheel bearing sits and where the shaft meets the roller.
+The bearings may be challenging to lubricate by hand, so spray might be your best option for lubricating garage door rollers.

 - Locks: If your garage door has locks, keep the locking mechanism lubricated to avoid a sticky or frozen lock.
-Silicone spray is the best option for lubricating garage door locks, since the thin spray nozzle is perfect for reaching into the locking mechanisms.
-A quick blast of lubricant in the key slot and the locking shafts should be enough.
-Wipe away any excess with a rag.
+Spray-type lubricant is best for lubricating garage door locks because the thin spray nozzle can access the locking mechanisms.
+Blast the lubricant into the key slot and locking shafts, then wipe away any excess with a rag.

 Once you’ve finished these steps, open and close your garage door a few times in a row to work the lubricants into the components.